haroldsnyers/Project_Embedded_System-Coilgun/README.md

 ## SETUP
 ### arduino
 One of the things we wanted to measure was the speed of the projectile.
 To do that we took a proximity sensor and a push button.
-In the arduino code, a first variable is activated when the projectile passes the sensor and a counter starts, then only if that variable is activated, it listen to the pin connected to the button and when pushed (projectile has reached target), counter stops and this time is send through uart to the BBB.
+In the arduino code, a first variable is activated when the projectile passes the sensor and a counter starts, then only if that variable is activated, it listens to the pin connected to the button and when pushed (projectile has reached target), counter stops and this time the value is send through uart to the BBB.
 The pins of the arduino connected to the buttons can be read in the code, same as the RX and TX port for the uart connection, pin 10 and 11 respectively.
 When everything is setup upload the arduino file into your arduino board.
 ### Beagle Bone black
 The arduino is connected via uart to the UART1 of the BBB, p9.24 and p9.26, TX and RX respectively.
 One more cable is needed to connect the arduino and BBB on the same GND.